production-minds/prettylog/README.md

 	-l debug|info|notice|warning|error|critical|alert|emergency

-When filtered for log level, prettylog will print a dot for each omitted log message.
+When filtered for log level, `prettylog` will print a dot for each omitted log message.
 Disable this by:

 	--no-dots

-Prettylog will also add a yellow "time gap" line between log entries that are more than 30 seconds apart.
+`prettylog` will also add a yellow "time gap" line between log entries that are more than 30 seconds apart.
 Disable this by:

 	--no-gaps

+To highlight text in the output (ANSI mode only) use the `--hilite` (or `-H`) option:

+    --hilite=text
+    --hilite='some words'

+You can also provide regular expressions (following the [PCRE syntax](http://php.net/manual/en/reference.pcre.pattern.syntax.php) if you start the hilite value with a slash `/` and end it with `/` or `/i` (for case-insensitive):

+    --hilite='/reg(ular)? ?ex(pression)?/i'

 To print the usage and options: